 For Official Plan Amendments, all persons who requested to be notified or who made oral or written submission at the Committee will be notified of the adoption of the Amendment by City Council within 15 days of the Council passage of the by-law.
 They have 20 days to submit an appeal to the Ontario Land Tribunal (OLT).

-For Zoning By-law Amendments, if a by-law is passed by City Council, notice of the passage is undertaken within 15 days either by mail to landowners within 120 metres of the site, plus other persons or community organizations who made verbal or written submissions at the Committee or by advertising in the English and French newspapers.
+For Zoning By-law Amendments, if a by-law is passed by City Council, notice of the passage is undertaken within 15 days to all persons and community organizations who requested to be notified or by advertising in the English and French newspapers.
 They have 20 days to submit an appeal to the Ontario Land Tribunal.

 Decisions of City Council can also be viewed approximately two weeks later.

-Planning Committee and Agricultural and Rural Affairs Committee
+Planning and Housing Committee and Agriculture and Rural Affairs Committee

 What Is the Planning Committee?